clangupc/clangupc.github.io/clang-upc_/index.md

 This build directory is also distinct from the installation directory, and therefore is normally deleted after the installation is complete.
 Something like `/tmp/cupc-build` may be appropriate.
-When configured as recommended, you should expect to need no more than 2GB of disk space [WIP] for the build.
-However, without the recommended options to `cmake` one could need as much as 50GB.
-[WIP]
+When configured as recommended, you should expect to need no more than 2GB of disk space for the build.
+However, without the recommended options to `cmake` one could need as much as 20GB.

 In the following steps `[SRCDIR]` and `[BLDDIR]` will be used as placeholders for the CUPC source directory and build directory, respectively.